-But recently, I started roasting cherry tomatoes in the oven and they were really good!
+But recently, I started roasting cherry tomatoes in the oven and they were so good!
 So I thought...what if I smoked these red little beauties?
-And again Out.
+And again, the results were just Out.
 Of.
 This.
 World.

 Emphasis on the word FRESH.
 The fresh flavors and simple easy marinade makes this side dish what it is, incredibly delicious with no fuss.

 - Do you need to soak your chips or chunks before smoking meat?
 There's a lot of debate out there on this one but here's my personal opinion from my own experience.
 When I used wood chips and didn't soak them, they burned.
-So I started soaking them the night before and while smoking my food they didn't burn.
+So I started soaking them the night before and while smoking my food, they didn't burn.
 I moved to chunks and continued soaking them the night before out of habit.

 Next, grab some fresh basil and slice into thin strips.
 Add fresh goat cheese crumbles.

-Next, pour the cherry tomatoes and marinade onto a piece of aluminum foil.
+After the marination process, pour the cherry tomatoes and marinade onto a piece of aluminum foil.

 Fold the aluminum foil around the cherry tomato mixture and form into a pocket.
 Before closing the pocket, add 1 Tablespoon of water.
-Seal the aluminum pocket.
-The reason you want to seal the foil packet is so the tomatoes don’t dry out and become shriveled.
+Seal the aluminum pocket loosely, leaving a slight opening so some of the smoke can enter in.

-- 25-30 Cherry Tomatoes
+- 25-30 cherry tomatoes

-- 2 Tablespoons Extra Virgin Olive Oil, (use a flavored one if you have it)
+- 2 Tablespoons extra virgin olive oil, (use a flavored one if you have it)

-- 1 Tablespoon Balsamic Vinegar, (use a flavored one if you have it)
+- 1 Tablespoon balsamic vinegar, (use a flavored one if you have it)

-- 1/8 cup Fresh Basil, sliced and divided
+- ⅛ cup fresh basil, sliced and divided

-- Salt, to taste
+- salt, to taste

-- Pepper, to taste
+- pepper, to taste

-- 1 Tablespoon Water
+- 1 Tablespoon water

 - 2 Tablspoons Liquid Smoke, optional

-Next, grab a handful of fresh basil and slice into thin strips and set aside.
+- Next, grab a handful of fresh basil and slice into thin strips and set aside.

 - Zip the plastic bag closed and shake well to combine all the ingredients.
 Place baggie in refrigerator and marinate for at least 2 hours.

-While your smoker is preheating, pour the cherry tomatoes and remaining marinade onto a piece of long aluminum foil.
+- While your smoker is preheating, pour the cherry tomatoes and remaining marinade onto a piece of long aluminum foil.

-After the tomatoes are done smoking, open up the aluminum pocket and pour tomatoes into a bowl.
+- After the tomatoes are done smoking, open up the aluminum pocket and pour tomatoes into a bowl.

-Top these smoked tomatoes with more fresh sliced basil and goat cheese crumbles.
+- Top these smoked tomatoes with more fresh sliced basil and goat cheese crumbles.
 Add a bit of fresh ground pepper and you are ready to eat!

-- Adding 1 Tablespoon of water to the aluminum foil packet before sealing helps provide additional moisture to cook the tomatoes.
+- Adding 1 Tablespoon of water to the aluminum foil packet before slightly sealing helps provide additional moisture to cook the tomatoes.